Measuring Sample Quality in Algorithms for Intractable Normalizing Function Problems: Introduction

-There is a large literature on convergence diagnostics for MCMC algorithms \citep[see][for reviews]{Cowles1996,Flegal2011,Roy2020}.
-However, the literature on assessing the quality of approximations provided by asymptotically inexact algorithms is rather limited. \citet{Fan2006} proposed score function diagnostics that estimate some quantities whose values are known under the target distribution. \citet{Gorham2015} extended this idea and defined Stein discrepancies that measure the maximum deviation between sample means and target expectations over a large class of test functions. \citet{Gorham2017} combined this approach with the theory of reproducing kernels and provided a closed-form kernel Stein discrepancy which has a theory of weak convergence analogous to that of \citet{Gorham2015}. \citet{Lee2019} and \citet{Xing2019} provide some nice tools for assessing the coverage of approximate credible intervals.
-These are clever innovations but they are not available for asymptotically inexact algorithms for doubly intractable distributions.
-This motivates the development of diagnostic tools that assist scientists in tuning these algorithms.
-Following \citet{Gorham2017}, we think of our diagnostics as measuring ``sample quality."
+There is a large literature on convergence diagnostics for MCMC algorithms \citep[see][for a review]{Cowles1996,Flegal2011,Roy2020}.
+In fact, given the wide usage of MCMC and the importance of MCMC diagnostics, some of the best known MCMC diagnostics papers have thousands of citations \citep[cf.][]{gelman1992inference,geyer1992practical,geweke1991evaluating} and at this point perhaps often even get used without citation.
+However, the literature on assessing the quality of approximations provided by asymptotically inexact algorithms is very limited.
+There are several approaches that measure the deviation between sample means and target expectations whose values are known \citep{Fan2006,Gorham2015,Gorham2017}. \citet{Lee2019} and \citet{Xing2019} have provided tools for assessing the coverage of approximate credible intervals.
+These are laudable innovations, but they are not available for asymptotically inexact algorithms for doubly intractable distributions.
+This motivates our development of sample quality measures that assist scientists in tuning these algorithms.

-In this article we describe a new diagnostic method that uses the well known second Bartlett identity \citep[cf.][]{Bartlett1953a,Bartlett1953b}.
-Our method applies widely to asymptotically exact and inexact algorithms.
+In this article we describe a new diagnostic method that uses the well known second Bartlett identity \citep{Bartlett1953a,Bartlett1953b}.
+Our method is, in principle, applicable in virtually any likelihood-based context where misspecification is of concern.
 We develop a Monte Carlo approximation to this new diagnostic that is applicable to intractable normalizing function models.
 We also develop an approximate version of the kernel Stein discrepancy introduced by \citet{Gorham2017}, making this available for doubly intractable distributions.
-This diagnostic asymptotically inherits the same convergence properties as that of \citet{Gorham2017} and thus can be used for diagnosing convergence of a sequence of sample points to the target distribution.
+This diagnostic asymptotically inherits the same convergence properties as that of \citet{Gorham2017} and thus can be used for diagnosing convergence of a sequence of sample distributions to the target distribution.
+Following \citet{Gorham2017}, we think of our diagnostics as measuring ``sample quality.''